sshyran/owntracks-gw/manual/infra.md

 capable of handling the workload for several dozen Greenwich devices.
 You can of course host the required infrastructure within your existing data center.

+The requirements for operating one or more Greenwich devices are:

+* Greenwich hardware and software (OwnTracks Edition)
+* SIM card with data plan.
+If your vehicles intend to cross international borders, you must consider roaming charges or obtain a data plan which includes international roaming.
+* A "server" (even though that can be ver small) with sufficient storage
+* An Internet connection
+* Maintenance

 \newpage